Trusted-Execution/.github/profile/Terminology.md

      alt="CoE Logo" align="right" width="80" />
 # Terminology

 Language is important...
 ABIs, APIs and English are all variations of the same theme:  An agreement amongst producers and consumers on a set of conventions for communicating information.
-To that end, there's some terminilogy that we should identify up-front and try to use it consistently throughout this project:
+To that end, there's some terminilogy we should identify up-front and try to use it consistently throughout this project:

 - **Executable**:  A file that contains executable code.
-Generally executables can be either a Library or a Main
+Generally executables will be either a Library or a Main
 - **Library**:  An executable that's intended to be shared by several Main files
 - **Main**:  An executable with an entry point
 - **Static Main**:  An executable that's been statically compiled and needs no Libraries